Search

 Pouring red wine vinegar over roasted beets and mixing them in a glass bowl.

-Red wine vinegar being poured and mixed into roasted beets to enhance their natural sweetness.
+Red wine vinegar poured and mixed into roasted beets to enhance their natural sweetness.

 Finished beauty plate of roasted beets with an ikat blue napkin, wooden serving board, and beet greens.